Provincetown Players: Success and change

 Eugene O'Neill's The Emperor Jones opened the 1920–21 season and was an overnight hit.
 The cast was led by Charles Gilpin, who was the first African-American professional actor to perform with a primarily white company in the United States.
 Alexander Woollcott in The New York Times said that The Emperor Jones was an "extraordinarily striking and dramatic study of panic fear.”
 O’Neill's play “reinforces the impression that for strength and originality he has no rival among American writers for the stage.”

 Cook used the production of The Emperor Jones to advocate for a striking scenic innovation, spending over 500 dollars on the set alone – the construction of a dome in the Playhouse modeled on the scenic element used in art theaters in Europe.
 The dome (kuppelhorizont) used a “combination of vertical and horizontal curvatures” as a reflective surface to represent the horizon and create a greater sense of depth than a flat cyclorama.
 The Emperor Jones ran for 200 performances.

 After the attention The Emperor Jones received, along with a Broadway transfer of the play, some members of the Players began to see their highest goal as gaining commercial and critical success.
 The mission of the Players became more clouded when subsequent plays were transferred to Broadway, though less successfully, and the drain of casting multiple productions as well as continuing their work on Macdougal street drained them.

 Commercial success eroded the collective spirit of experimentation on which the Provincetown Players had been formed.
 As a result of the growing pressure to succeed in commercial terms, and with no new playwrights coming to them to be developed, Cook and Glaspell asked to incorporate the "Provincetown Players" so as to protect the name.
 They left in 1922 to travel to Greece after O'Neill fired Cook as the director of his play The Hairy Ape and they felt he was using the Players as a try-out for its Broadway run without apology.
+James Light succeeded Cook as director of the play, and took over the leadership of the Provincetown Players.

 Though the 1921–22 season finished without the public knowing that Cook and Glaspell had left, the Players announced a suspension of their 1922–23 season.
 Though Cook wrote his subscribers promising a season beginning in October 1923, he and Glaspell remained in Greece, and the original Provincetown Players did not produce again.

 In 1923 the primary members of the Provincetown Players’ corporation voted to formally disband.
 Jig Cook had already written to the company, before he left in 1922, that they had given “the theater they had loved a good death.”